Marzogh/SPIMemory/README.md

 - For details of the Winbond Flash chips compatible with this library please refer to the Excel spreadsheet in the Extras folder.

 Currently tested & compatible with Arduino 1.6.5 and the Arduino Uno, Arduino Leonardo, Arduino Mega and the Arduino Due.
+Testing on 1.6.6 in progress.

 #### Installation